k0nG/blog.operationhitch.com/_posts/2016-04-05-introducing-operation-hitch.md

 When you’re looking for venues, it can be hard to compare all the potential options.
 Operation Hitch’s venue comparison tool gives you an overview of all your choices and costs.

 ## Prepare your guest list
 Assemble your dream team guest list together!
-The online list lets you add guests whenever they pop into mind and get lost on a paper note.
+The online list lets you add guests whenever they pop into mind and not get lost on a paper note.
 Create digital invites with your guests' contact details which can be arranged into groups, for example 'Bride's family' or 'Groom's friends'.

 ## Send a 'save the date' email
 _![Operation Hitch save the date preview screenshot](/images/introducing/operation_hitch_save_the_date_screenshot.jpg)_